-Maharashtra Assembly elections: Counting of votes begin, early leads show BJP-Shiv Sena ahead
+Maharashtra Assembly elections: Counting of votes begins, early leads show BJP-Shiv Sena ahead

 All exit polls have given the BJP-Shiv Sena coalition a clear majority.